 'CIT-TEE'

-The coffee came, biscuits nestling in saucers.
+nestling in saucers.
 The four shifted uneasily on their chairs.

 'I thought you wanted tea.’